laravel/spark-next-docs/src/spark-paddle/cookbook.md

 }
 ```

-This email address cannot be used on a different team then because of Paddle limitations.
-Ideally, you'd setup a custom `billing_email` column on the Team to have a dedicated and unique email address per team.
+Paddle requires each billable entity to have a unique email address, so multiple customers or teams cannot share the same email.

 #### Spark Configuration File